Reinhard Marx: Migration

 At the 2016 St Michael's reception in Berlin, Marx addressed a crowd of 800, including Chancellor Merkel, and praised Germany's policy of welcoming in refugees.
-He also warned against nationalism and stated: 'Patriotism yes, we love our homeland, but any form of nationalism must be opposed."
+He also warned against nationalism and stated: "Patriotism yes, we love our homeland, but any form of nationalism must be opposed."

 In February 2017, Marx praised Chancellor Angela Merkel over her policy towards refugees: "In a critical phase of Europe, you have set an important sign of humanity and given an example of Christian love of neighbor in politics," he said, adding, "she knows that Christians must not simply let the world run its course.
 We have helped shape it!"
 Marx also criticized populist movements, stating that "a retreat to the national, to the closed is no Christian option."

 In the wake of the German parliamentary elections in September 2017 that saw the far-right AfD party enter the German parliament for the first time, Marx spoke out in support of reaffirming Germany's commitment to help migrants and refugees, saying: "For Christians, who'll be present in all parties, topics of fundamental importance will include dealing with foreigners seeking our protection and with our society's poor and disadvantaged. ...In the common struggle for the right path, black-and-white images of hate and exclusion aren't appropriate."

 In July 2018, the Bavarian Christian Social Union (CSU) party nearly pushed Angela Merkel's government to the brink of collapse after it demanded that she do more to restrict the number of migrants entering Germany.
 In response, Marx criticized the CSU for going against Christian values: "A party that has chosen the C in the name has an obligation, in the spirit of Christian social teaching, especially in its attitude towards the poor and the weak".

 In July 2020 a Benedictine abbess named Mechthild Thürmer in Bavaria sheltered a migrant at her Abbey who the government wanted to deport.
 The abbess granted church asylum to the migrant and a Bamberg court threatened her with imprisonment.
 Marx and other Bavarian bishops came out in strong support for the abbess.
 Marx commented: "The bishops see no reason for a court sentence.
 They fully support the tradition of church asylum, which lays bare the exceptionally inhuman hardship of the EU asylum system".

+In November 2023, Cardinal Marx criticized the anti-immigration Alternative for Germany party and said that its positions were incompatible with the Catholic faith.
+He also questioned whether AfD supporters should be allowed to hold office in the church.

+On the occasion of the 2024 Katholikentag, Marx spoke against the AfD and others, claiming that right-wing politicians were taking advantage of insecurity by blaming problems on others.